codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/parallel-multi-env-promotion.md

 ---

-In this quick start, we'll build on the `multi-env-sequential-promotion` flow by showing how to configure parallel promotions across multiple environments.
+In this quick start, we'll learn how to configure parallel promotions across multiple environments.

 Parallel promotions are ideal for scenarios like multi-region deployments, where updates must be promoted simultaneously to designated regions before proceeding to a production environment.